Fathers' and Children's Equality, Inc.

 N.J.S.A.
 9:2-4.2 was passed, giving every New Jersey parent the right to access to his children's medical, dental, insurance, child care and educational records.
 This law, as it pertains to educational records, duplicates and reconfirms the access rights provided by the federal Family Educational Right to Privacy Act (FERPA).

-Over the years, to make themselves appear to be more gender neutral, some of the other FACE offshoot organizations have taken on names like Parents' and Children's Equality or Families' and Children's Equality.
-FACE has not done that for two reasons: First, we are proud of our over 30 years heritage as a descendant of one of the oldest non-custodial parents' groups in the world, Fathers' and Children's Equality, founded in 1978.
+Over the years, to make themselves appear to be more gender neutral, some of the other offshoot organizations of FACE of Pennsylvania have taken on names like Parents' and Children's Equality or Families' and Children's Equality.
+FACE has not done that for two reasons: First, we are proud of our 40+ year heritage as a descendant of one of the oldest non-custodial parents' groups in the world, Fathers' and Children's Equality, founded in 1978.
 And second, there is a bias against fathers and men in family court.
 Although both fathers and mothers can become non-custodial parents, about 90% of non-custodial parents are fathers.
 Until there is a significant shift in this obvious gender discrimination, we will keep "fathers" in our name as a beacon of welcome to the 90% of non-custodial parents that are male.
 Regardless of our name, we will remain as welcoming, if not more so, to all women, including non-custodial mothers, as any other similar support group.

 * Nowhere in the law is "in the best interest of the child" defined.